Find the right health insurance for you

 Your private health insurance questions answered

-Health insurance can be confusing, so we've compiled some common questions (and their answers!) to get you on the right track.
+Health insurance can be confusing, so we've compiled answers to some common questions to get you on the right track.

 What's the best health insurance?